 What is an Unfit Parent?

+When a parent is judged to be unfit, there are significant legal consequences.
 This article provides answers to the question "What is an unfit parent?" by exploring the following topics:

-- The typical process of an unfit parent determination;
+- Definition of an unfit parent

 For instance, Nevada law defines an unfit parent as "any parent of a child who, by reason of the parent's fault or habit or conduct toward the child or other persons, fails to provide such child with proper care, guidance, and support."